interstar/mailquery/README.md

 Fortunately, MailQuery has a mechanism for that : "add_attribute(att_name,fn)"

-    add_attribute() works like a filter.
+`add_attribute()` works like a filter.
 But it always returns True.
 It never removes anything from the mailbox.

 What it DOES do is transform the email in some way.
-The function fn needs to be a function that maps emails to some other value att_name is a string .
-The add_attribute filter calls f on each mail passing through, and stores the result in an extra attribute under the name att_name
+The function `fn` needs to be a function that maps emails to some other value. `att_name` is a string .
+The `add_attribute` filter calls f on each mail passing through, and stores the result in an extra attribute under the name `att_name`

 For example, we can use Beautiful Soup to extract text from the html like this.